Sterex Blend Electrolysis – for a safe, effective, progressive and permanent method of removing unwanted hair.

 Morag Wood has over 20 years experience of working with electrolysis clients.
 During this time she has also lectured in and trained many therapists in epilation skills.

 Areas most suitable for treatment are: chin, cheeks, neck, lip, eye brow, under arm and bikini line.

-Initial appointment to include a consultation, patch test to check current levels for your skin type, home care advice and free mini after care lotion £8.00
+Initial appointment to include a consultation, check of current levels for your skin type, 5 – 10 mins of epilation, home care advice and free mini after care lotion £8.00

 What is Electrolysis?

 Electrolysis is still recognised as the ONLY method of PERMANENT hair removal.

 In the hands of a well trained electrologist it is a perfectly safe and highly effective treatment.
 One of the 3 different methods of electrolysis will work on (and is suitable for) ALL hair types and colours and ALL skin types and colours.